Daksh-T/Python-CLAs/README.md

 # Python Projects
-Small apps I coded in Python while learning
+Small apps I coded in Python to learn by doing